gustavoluyz/Manifest/Shell.md

  - Warning about unsaved changes (unsaved Vault state) if user goes to Load new resource (but not import!), or tries to close the browser
  - Manages [[Preview]] functionality

-[[Persistence]] is more complicated than new users might expect; the Shell's `File` menu launches whatever mechanisms are [[configured|Configuration]] to get IIIF JSON into the Vault, and to take that JSON from the Vault and persist it somewhere else.
+[[Persistence|Saving IIIF]] is more complicated than new users might expect; the Shell's `File` menu launches whatever mechanisms are [[configured|Configuration]] to get IIIF JSON into the Vault, and to take that JSON from the Vault and persist it somewhere else.
 These are `Save` and `Save as`. `Export` also allows direct download or viewing of the current raw JSON.

 [[Import of IIIF|Import of IIIF Resources]] (for inclusion in the current manifest) and [[Import of Content|Import of Content Resources]] resources are also available via the Shell.
 The former adds resources to Vault but not to the Manifest (that's the App's job).
 The latter returns a Content Resource to the App, for (usually) including in the Manifest.
 A plugin that provides content resources might be doing more than simply passing on the URL of a web hosted image: it might be browsing an institutional image server, or even triggering the creation of a IIIF Image Service from an uploaded image.